 3 SCH.
 State-of-the-art methods for analyzing epidemiologic data will be covered starting with the analysis of stratified data through multivariable modeling.
 Methodologies for casecontrol, cohort, and mixed designs will be considered.
 The statistical analysis package, Egret, will be used for class assignments and projects.
 However, students must have a working knowledge of at least one other statistical package that has database management capabilities.
 Students will be required to have completed two semesters of epidemiologic theory and methods, and at least two statistical methods courses, at least one of which included a thorough treatment of regression analysis.
 Previous completion of a course in survival analysis or concurrent enrollment is recommended.
 This course will feature application of state-of-the-art methods of analysis, such as log linear methods, logistic regression approaches, poisson regression, proportional hazards modeling, the analysis of spatial distributions, survival data and "computerintensive" approaches to statistical estimation.
 Data sets will be provided to allow students to gain experience with each method considered.
 The goal of this course is to allow the student to develop a clear understanding of statistical computing and analytic approaches to problems in epidemiologic data analysis.
-Prerequisites: BIOS 5215 and EPID 5620 or permission of instructor.
+Prerequisites: EPID 5100, EPID 5110, EPID 6100, BIOS 5210, BIOS 5215 and BIOS 5740.

-EPID 6640.
-Environmental Epidemiology.
+EPID 6635.
+Social Epidemiology.